vecin2/em_automation/docs/TemplateDesignerGuide.md

 **split_uppercase**(_value_, )

 This filter does not affect the prompted text.
 It modifies the variable splitting the words when it finds an upper case letter
-It takes a list of suggestions which are prompted to the user when asking for the value.

 ```sql
 {% verb_keyname = "customerInlineSearch" |split_uppercase() }}